REMLA24-Team-5/operation/README.md

 # Operation repository
 This repository contains all information about the project progress for team 5 of the REMLA course, including PR's per person in `ACTIVITY.md` and progress for each assignment in `review.md`.
 The latter file lists all the things that have been implemented according to the rubric per assignment.

-First the steps to run the application are listed, then the project contents are explained in a bit more detail.
+First the steps to run the application and view Prometheus/Grafana dashboards are listed, then the project contents are explained in a bit more detail.
+At the end there is an overview of all files in the repository as well.

 ## Running the application
 To run using Docker, login to github package repository and compose containers, see the commands below.
 The `compose.yml` file includes a port mapping for both the `model-service` and `app`.
 Also an environment variable is present for the URL where the model can be queried.
 A volume mapping could be easily implemented (see [here](https://docs.docker.com/storage/volumes/)) for the model and/or training data, however currently this is not done since the data is downloaded from Google Drive.